 Giana Sisters: Twisted Dreams Review

-Unlike the original Commodore 64 title – The Great Giana Sisters – which blatantly ripped off Super Mario Bros. (and was subsequently pulled from shelves), Giant Sisters: Twisted Dreams is a unique and satisfying modernized platforming adventure.
-A Kickstarter success, Black Forest Games has succeeded in reimagining the series, as players play as a coming of age Giana trying to escape from her own dreams and rescue her sister Maria from a giant dragon.
+Unlike the original Commodore 64 title – The Great Giana Sisters – which blatantly ripped off Super Mario Bros. (and was subsequently pulled from shelves), Giana Sisters: Twisted Dreams is a unique and satisfying modernized platforming adventure.
+A Kickstarter success, Black Forest Games has succeeded in reimagining the series, as players play as a coming-of-age Giana trying to escape from her own dreams and rescue her sister Maria from a giant dragon.

-No longer requiring a special item to transform herself and her dreams, players are able to switch between the “cute” and “punk” persona of Giana with a press of a button.
-The environment for “cute” Giana features a nightmarish dreamscape complete with spikes, demons and graveyards, while “punk” Giana must make her way across a bright and cheerful dream world complete with sunflowers and candy canes.
-Twirling and gliding through the air, “cute” Giana can reach otherwise unreachable locations.
-“Punk” Giana utilizes a fireball-style dash attack to not only take care of cute fluffy defenseless birds, but also allows her to bounce off walls à la Rya Hayabusa.
+No longer requiring a special item to transform herself and her dreams, players are able to switch between the "cute" and "punk" personas of Giana with a press of a button.
+The environment for "cute" Giana features a nightmarish dreamscape complete with spikes, demons, and graveyards, while "punk" Giana must make her way across a bright and cheerful dream world complete with sunflowers and candy canes.
+Twirling and gliding through the air, "cute" Giana can reach otherwise unreachable locations.
+"Punk" Giana utilizes a fireball-style dash attack to not only take care of cute fluffy defenseless birds but also allows her to bounce off walls à la Ryu Hayabusa.

 Simply Put